codefionn/rust-customvmcpu/README.md

 ## System calls

-The following system calls are supported
+The following system calls are supported:

-- 0: Exit program (r1 is status value), writes $ip+4 to $ra
+- 0: Exit program (r1 is status value)
+- 1: Print to console (r1 is address to first byte, r2 is length)

+Every call writes $ip+4 to $ra.

 ## Opcodes